slembcke/Chipmunk2D/README.txt

 * API: Chipmunk now has hard runtime assertions that aren't disabled in release mode for many error conditions.
 Most people have been using release builds of Chipmunk during development and were missing out on very important error checking.
 * API: Access to the private API has been disabled by default now and much of the private API has changed.
 I've added official APIs for all the uses of the private API I knew of.
 * API: Added accessor functions for every property on every type.
 As Chipmunk's complexity has grown, it's become more difficult to ignore accessors.
+You are encouraged to use them, but are not required to.
-You are en* API: Added cpSpaceEachBody() and cpSpaceEachShape() to iterate bodies/shapes in a space.
+* API: Added cpSpaceEachBody() and cpSpaceEachShape() to iterate bodies/shapes in a space.
 * API: Added cpSpaceReindexShapesForBody() to reindex all the shapes attached to a particular body.
 * API: Added a 'data' pointer to spaces now too.
 * API: cpSpace.staticBody is a pointer to the static body instead of a static reference.